Find out where Brooklyn's movie theaters are, what makes each special (for better and worse), where they are located, and what's nearby.

 - What's nearby: DUMBO restaurants, bars, cultural venues, the Brooklyn Bridge and Brooklyn Bridge Park are all right there.
 Brooklyn Heights is a 10-minute walk away.

-ReRun is a small, stylish theater with a retro vibe, specializing in indie movies.
-There's a bar in the theater, and patrons can buy yummy chef-cooked snacks.
-There's also a restaurant, ReBar, on site.
-It opened in 2010, the first movie theater in DUMBO; a great date venue.
+ReRun is a small, stylish theater with a retro vibe.
+There's a bar in the theater, and patrons can buy yummy chef-cooked snacks from the restaurant, ReBar, on site.

 - Linden Boulevard Multiplex Cinemas.
 2784 Linden Blvd. in East NY.